Gazprom CEO Miller is in Iran as Putin prepares to visit China | Headlines

 Gazprom CEO Miller is in Iran as Putin prepares to visit China

-Gazprom CEO Alexei Miller is on a working visit to Iran, his company said in a statement on Wednesday, just as President Vladimir Putin prepares to fly to China with a high-level delegation for talks with Xi Jinping.
+Gazprom CEO Alexei Miller is on a working visit to Iran, the company said on Wednesday, just as President Vladimir Putin prepares to visit China with a high-level delegation for talks with Xi Jinping.

+Gazprom, the world's biggest natural gas company, did not say whether Miller would attend the talks in China, where the Kremlin said Putin would discuss Ukraine and expanding both energy and trade ties.
+In Iran, Miller met Iran's First Vice President Mohammad Mokhber and Iranian Oil Minister Javad Owji, Gazprom said.

-The apparent absence of Miller, a close Putin ally who has run Gazprom since 2001, from the China trip was not explained by Gazprom.
-Gazprom, the world's largest natural gas company has been badly hit by the loss of much of the European gas market.
-It plunged to a net loss of 629 billion roubles ($6.9 billion) in 2023, its first annual loss in more than 20 years, amid dwindling gas trade with Europe, once its main sales market.
+But Gazprom plunged to a net loss of 629 billion roubles ($6.9 billion) in 2023, its first annual loss in more than 20 years, amid dwindling gas trade with Europe, once its main sales market.
+Gazprom's gas exports to Europe have fallen to post Soviet-lows amid political fallout from the war in Ukraine and as the major Nord Stream pipelines were damaged by mysterious blasts.

 Russia has been in talks for years about building the Power of Siberia-2 pipeline to carry 50 billion cubic metres of natural gas a year from the Yamal region in northern Russia to China via Mongolia.
 Its capacity would be almost as much as the now idle Nord Stream 1 pipeline under the Baltic Sea that was damaged by explosions in 2022.